nicolalgallacher/SecretSantaPowerApp/README.md

 - Then the tick button is selected the inputs from the form at wrote into the Excel Table

 - TODO: Check to see if the user is already registered so they can't register twice
+- TODO: Hide address information & who has who from the spreadsheet so the values are hidden until displayed in the app?
+-
 **Reveal / Draw**

 - Using the Random Logic in the Blog post above will draw someone to buy a gift for